-He highly valued education, and wanted to pass a bill that made sure everyone had the right to a good education, which he called the "Great Society" program, because he felt that America should "...build a great society, a place where the meaning of man's life matches the marvels of man's labor."
-This not only helped education, but also included urban renewal and development of depressed regions, conservation, prevention of the spread of diseases, help for those facing poverty, thwarting crime, and removal of obstacles to the right to vote.
-He also helped many elderly people through the 1965 Medicare amendment to the Social Security Act.
+He highly valued education and wanted to pass a bill that ensured everyone had the right to a good education.
+He called it the "Great Society" program because he felt that America should "...build a great society, a place where the meaning of man's life matches the marvels of man's labor."
+His efforts helped education and included urban renewal and development of depressed regions, conservation, prevention of the spread of diseases, help for those facing poverty, thwarting crime, and removal of obstacles to the right to vote.
+He also helped many older adults through the 1965 Medicare amendment to the Social Security Act.

 While in office, the space program flourished.
 In December 1968, three astronauts orbited the moon, and Johnson was quoted saying, "You've taken ... all of us, all over the world, into a new era. . . . "

 Unfortunately, the Vietnam War took place while he was in office.
-Many blamed him for this war, despite his efforts to end Communist aggression by seeking a settlement.
-By March 1968, the controversy over the war heightened; meanwhile Johnson sought negotiations and limited the bombing of Vietnam.
-He withdrew his nomination for re-election on March 31 1968, in hopes that he could continue to strive for peace without the impedance of politics.
+Despite his efforts to end Communist aggression by seeking a settlement, many blamed him for this war.
+By March 1968, the controversy over the war heightened; meanwhile, Johnson sought negotiations and limited the bombing of Vietnam.
+He withdrew his nomination for re-election on March 31, 1968, hoping that he could continue to strive for peace without the impedance of politics.

 What He Did After He Left Office

-In 1969, he left office and retired to his ranch in Texas, which lies near the Perdenales River.
-There he established his presidential library, which opened in 1971 in Austin on the the University of Texas's campus.
+In 1969, he left the office and retired to his ranch in Texas near the Pedernales River.
+He established his presidential library, which opened in 1971 in Austin on the University of Texas's campus.
 He also worked on his memoirs.

-When he left office a half million U.S. troops were still fighting in Vietnam and people continued to protest in Washington.
-Many Americans still blamed him for the war not ending.
-It was not until the day before he died, where he heard that peace was being found in Viet Nam.
-He died on January 22, 1973 at 64 of a heart attack.
+When he left office, a half-million U.S. troops were still fighting in Vietnam, and people continued to protest in Washington.
+Many Americans even blamed him for the war not ending.
+It was not until the day before he died that he heard that Viet Nam had gained peace.
+He died on January 22, 1973, at 64 of a heart attack.
 The Vietnam War officially ended shortly after.
 His birthday became a Texan holiday after he died.
 Jimmy Carter also awarded him with the Presidential Medal of Freedom posthumously.

-- In 1965, he signed Medicare law, which provided millions of elderly persons healthcare.
+- In 1965, he signed Medicare law, which provided millions of older people with healthcare.

-- Dr. Martin Luther King Jr. and senator Robert F. Kennedy were assassinated near the end of his presidency.
+- The assassination of Dr. Martin Luther King Jr. and Senator Robert F. Kennedy occurred near the end of his presidency.